The Church Year is a human invention. Observing it won't make us better than anybody else. Nor does keeping it "save" a person from sin and death.

 There follows after that a season that lasts from twenty-three to twenty-eight weeks.
 It's referred to simply as the Pentecost Season.
 The color is green because the emphasis here is on growing in our faith, learning to be Jesus' disciples or followers at ever-deepening levels of maturity.

 The very first Sunday after Pentecost is Holy Trinity Sunday.
-This focuses on the great mystery of the God we meet in the Bible: One God in three Persons, revealed in the Father, the Son, and the Holy Spirit.
+This focuses on the great mystery of the God we meet in the Bible: One God in three Persons made up of the Father, the Son, and the Holy Spirit.

-The whole Church Year comes to a close, on the Sunday closest to November 30, with Christ the King Sunday.
+The whole Church Year comes to a close, usually on the last or next-to-last Sunday in November with Christ the King Sunday.

 Associated with each of the Sundays and many of the festivals of the Church Year are three cycles of appointed Biblical lessons.
 These cycles, referred to as Years A, B, and C, are called lectionaries.
 There are several sets of lectionaries, the the most well-known being those associated with the Roman Catholics, another with Lutherans, and another with a consortium of several Protestant denominations.
 The lectionaries are fairly similar, but do diverge occasionally.